CFS-Consulting/cfs-11ty/src/sections/contact.md

 Get in touch at my [email](caitlynferencesaunders@gmail.com).

-[Sign up](http://eepurl.com/dkOQTH) for general movement opportunities or to be notified when the next 8-week TCTSY session opens up.
+[Sign up](http://eepurl.com/dkOQTH) for general movement opportunities, fall waitlist, or to be notified when the next 8-week TCTSY session opens up.